schematics/schematics/README.md

 # DictShield

-Aside from being a cheeky excuse to make people say things that sound sorta dirty, DictShield is a fast way to validate and trim the values in a dictionary.
-This is most useful to people building server-side API's that can't necessarily trust their inputs.
+Aside from being a cheeky excuse to make people say things that sound sorta dirty, DictShield is a database-agnostic modeling system.
+It provides a way to model, validate and reshape data easily without insisting on any particular database.

-It is designed with MongoDB in mind but could be easily adapted to work with other storage systems.
+DictShield objects serialize to JSON by default.
+Store them in a Memcached, MongoDB, Riak, whatever you need.

+Validating data looks like this: `Model(**data).validate()`.

+Converting to JSON looks like this: `instance.to_json()`.

+Easy.

-# Installing
+## Installing

 DictShield is in [pypi](http://pypi.python.org) so you can use `easy_install` or `pip`.

     pip install dictshield

-# License

-BSD!

-# The Design
+## The Design

 DictShield specifically aims to provides helpers for a few types of common needs for server-side API designers.